0bitpixel/ascii-pres/SPEC.md

 ##### 2.3.1.2. `radial` Method

-> Content gets drawn radially out from origin.
+Content gets drawn radially out from origin.
-> Based on euclidian distance from origin.
+Based on Euclidean distance from origin.
-> Prioritizes based on `dirprio` if encountering multiple undrawn characters with equal distance.
+Prioritizes based on `dirprio` if encountering multiple undrawn characters with equal distance.

 ###### Example (`dirprio=nesw`)